vikchupak/Kubernetes/managedAndUnmanagedCluster/index.md

+## What is Managed Kubernetes services

+Managed Kubernetes (K8s) services are cloud-based or on-premises offerings that simplify the deployment, operation, and maintenance of Kubernetes clusters.
+These services handle the complexities of Kubernetes management, such as scaling, updates, and backups, allowing users to focus on deploying and managing their applications rather than the underlying infrastructure.

 ## Cluster on On-promises
 - **Spin up**
   - Create a cluster from a scratch.
 We need to create and manage everithing yourselves